Book

 The Next Left Country Case Studies is a new publication series and an outcome of the work within the Next Left Research Programme geared by FEPS and Karl Renner Institut.
 The series, commissioned to provide an insight into the Social Democratic parties in Europe and beyond, focuses on exploring the current state of Social Democracy in selected countries.
 Each publication guides the reader through the transformation of national political party systems and parties’ internal organisation, highlighting the authors’ takes on their future prospects.
 The series’ insightful analysis of domestic political contexts, exploring the often turbulent political history of Social Democratic parties, enables a full immersion into specific political programmes and policies, while simultaneously providing a canvas for sharing the best practices for the Social Democratic movement to move forward on a global scale

-The Next Left Country Case Studies have focused on Finland, France, Austria, Romania, the Netherlands, Italy, and Australia.
-Upcoming case studies include Ireland, Finland and Canada – stay tuned!
+The Next Left Country Case Studies have focused on Finland, France, Austria, Romania, the Netherlands, Italy, Australia and Canada.

 By Ania Skrzypek, Antti Alaja and Johan Wahlsten